-A bin number in the result view.
+bin A bin number in the result view.
 You can give a non-integer bin number without error.
 If you give a bin number outside the result view, the bin number is limited to the range of the result view before it is converted to an x axis value.

-To find the total range of the x axis in a result view use BinToX(0) for the left hand end and BinToX(MaxTime()) for the right hand end.
-Do not confuse this with XLow() and XHigh(), which return the visible range of the x axis in the current view.
+The x axis range of a result view is BinToX(0) to BinToX(MaxTime()).
+Do not confuse this range with XLow() to XHigh(), which is the visible range of the x axis in the current view.

-In a time view, this is in the underlying time units (set in the microseconds per unit time field).
-If this value is beyond the range of the x axis, it is limited to the x axis range.
+In a time view, this is in the underlying time units.
+If the value is beyond the x axis range, it is limited to the x axis range.
 The value need not be integral, but you should note that all data items in the time view have time stamps that correspond with integral values of bin.
 The returned value is in seconds.